avajs/eslint-plugin-ava/docs/rules/no-skip-test.md

 It's easy to make a test skipped with `test.skip()` and then forget about it.
 It's visible in the results, but still easily missed.

-This rule is automatically fixable, it will remove the `.skip` test modifier.
+This rule is fixable.
+It will remove the `.skip` test modifier.

 ## Fail